A library for parsing command line options

 Abstract: A small library for parsing command line options.

 © Copyright Daniel Krajzewicz, 11.10.2019 21:21, cc by-nc-nd

 While working on the SUMO package I missed a proper object oriented solution in C++.
 Therefore, I have developed a library for handling of a command line application's options in a common way, including methods for things such as type checking or pretty printing a help screen.
-For simplicity, the libraries' name is "optionslib".
+For simplicity, the libraries' name is “optionslib”.
 You may find it at github, the C++ version at optionslib_cpp, and the Java version at optionslib_java.
 It is meant to be a replacement for C's getopt function or Java's commons-cli.
-The library assumes that your options are split and given as the case on Linux/UNIX and Microsoft Windows.
-It is licensed under the Eclipse Public License - v 2.0.
+The library assumes that your options are split and given as the case on Linux/UNIX and works on Microsoft Windows command shell as well.
+The library is licensed under the Eclipse Public License — v 2.0.

 In the following, you will find some information about standards, conventions and common practices for defining a command line application's parameters, first.
 Then, I will briefly outline why I designed this library.
 Then, the library itself is presented.
 Finally, you may find some further references as well as the list of changes.